 Subscribe to LandScape and never miss an issue

 A subscription to LandScape magazine will bring the best of every season to life in your home.
-You'll get eight issues a year delivered direct to your door or digital device, plus subscribe before 14 March and you'll receive a copy of Pride and Pudding: The History of British Puddings, Savoury and Sweet, worth £20 (terms and conditions apply).
+You'll get eight issues a year delivered direct to your door or digital device, plus subscribe by 13 June and you'll receive a charming Sophie Allport recipe book holder worth £22 (terms and conditions apply).

 Print + gift